-A few decades ago, a psychologist by the name of Dr. John Money advanced what has become known as “the theory of gender neutrality.”
-The basic idea was that with respect to gender, everyone comes into the world as a blank slate.
+Several decades ago, psychologist Dr. John Money advanced what has become known as “the theory of gender neutrality.”
+The basic idea was that, in terms of gender, everyone comes into the world a blank slate.
 In Money’s own words: “It seems that every child is born with some predisposition to go both ways.
 Which way it will finally go is determined by its environment."
-Money had the opportunity to put this theory to the test when he was contacted by a very concerned mother who did not know what to do after her son’s penis was accidentally destroyed during what was supposed to be a routine circumcision.
+Money had the opportunity to put this theory to the test when he was contacted by a concerned mother who did not know what to do after her infant son's penis was accidentally destroyed by a cauterizing iron during a routine circumcision.

 Money advised the parents to raise their little boy, Bruce, as a girl.
 On his advice, Bruce was castrated, renamed “Brenda,” and given female sex hormones during adolescence.
 Money also recommended that sex reassignment surgery be performed at a later age in order to create a vagina.
 Dr. Money followed the case for years afterward and personally met with Brenda annually to evaluate her progress.
 According to Money’s reports published in leading sex journals, Brenda’s transition was a smashing success and the theory of gender neutrality had been supported.
 However, the facts of the case didn’t quite match up to what Money had claimed.

 In reality, Brenda did not see herself as a girl.
 She did not want to wear dresses and she preferred to play with boys.
 She felt depressed and confused, had a hard time fitting in, and later became suicidal.
 As a teenager, Brenda rebelled against the hormone treatments and refused the genital surgery to complete her transition.
 At that point, her parents came clean and told her the truth about what had happened.
 Shortly thereafter, Brenda adopted a male gender identity, started calling himself David, and eventually underwent several surgical procedures to become the man he felt he was always supposed to be.